Rain, Rain, Go Away?

 The banana slug, as the name suggests, is a yellow slug with brown spots, similar in appearance and size to an actual banana.
 It moves at a whopping 6.5 inches per minute, so if slugs are not your thing, at least you can out-run them.

-The Hoh has mountain glaciers, miles, and miles of pacific coastline, huge shaggy moss covered old growth trees, mushrooms and fungi you have to see to believe, and a magical quality, a sort of enchanting quietness only found in the dense atmosphere of a rainforest.
+The Hoh has mountain glaciers, miles, and miles of Pacific coastline, huge shaggy moss-covered old-growth trees, mushrooms and fungi you have to see to believe, and magical quality, a sort of enchanting quietness only found in the dense atmosphere of a rainforest.